prashantpiyush/ai-projects/README.md

 ### Matchstick problem
-**Problem description:** A predefined arrangement of match sticks is given, where they only form square.
+A predefined arrangement of match sticks is given, where they only form square.
 The position of flameable object on the match stick is irrelavant for the problem.
 Each square can have a side containing only 1 match stick, or 2 stick on each, or 3 and so on.

 Given a starting arrangement of the matchsticks, containing some number of squares and an end goal defined by the number of square, program a bot such that it